dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

 ### Initialize the Capture Vision Router

-1. Create an instance of `DynamsoftLabelRecognizer`, bind it with the instance of `DynamsoftCameraEnhancer`.
+1. Create an instance of `CaptureVisionRouter`, bind it with the instance of `DynamsoftCameraEnhancer`.

 <div class="sample-code-prefix"></div>
 >- Objective-C